ga-wdi-exercises/landlord/readme_copy.md

-## Sinatra Views and Templates

-> **At first, don't connect Sinatra to the DB.** Focus on creating the routes and views.
-Hardcode some sample HTML for each of the views.

-Create the (RESTful) routes and views for the following items:

 - The homepage should list several menu options:
   * List all apartments (a link to `GET /apartments`)
   * View an apartment's details(a link to `GET /apartments/1`)